think2times/Fastrack/Doing/ielts/One Word Diary/December.md

 ### 12th
 > Tian yuefeng asked if we had seen the latest update of See You Again just now.
 I have met too many things since last saturday.
 It seemed I haven't have carefree days for a long time.

+### 13th
+> The degradation of my relationship with Qiu shuxin made me suffer a lot, she even didn't agree to eat lunch with me and that made me particularly upset.
+Albeit I reconnect to my old friend Fu can, I don't feel very better now.